 Henry G. Manne Program in Law & Economics Studies

-The Henry G. Manne Program in Law & Economcis Studies honors the legacy of Henry G. Manne, Dean Emeritus of George Mason University School of Law, founder of the Law & Economics Center, and champion fo the free-market foundations of the law and economics movement.
+The Henry G. Manne Program in Law & Economics Studies honors the legacy of Henry G. Manne– Dean Emeritus of George Mason University School of Law, founder of the Law & Economics Center, and champion of the free-market foundations of the law and economics movement.

-The LEC's Manne Program was established in 2010 to build upon the work of Dean Manne.
-Its goal is to promote law and economics scholarship by funding faculty research and hosting research roundtables and policy-relevant academic conferences.
-As the program has grown, attendance has increased to include numerous staff members—economists and lawyers—from government agencies and Capitol Hill, as well as state attorneys general and staff.
-An integral component of the Law & Economics Center at George Mason University School of Law, the program is headquartered just outside Washington, D.C., in Arlington, Va.
+The LEC's Manne Program was established in 2010 to build upon the work of Dean Manne and to promote law and economics scholarship by funding faculty research and hosting research roundtables and policy-relevant academic conferences.
+As the program has grown, attendance has increased to include not only academics, but also various constituenticies from the policy community, including economists and lawyers from federal agencies, Capitol Hill, and state attorneys general offices.

 Jeffrey T. Smith, Coordinator, Henry G. Manne Programs in Law & Economics Studies